BasicWalker/flashcarpi/README.md

 # FlashCarPi
 utilization of a raspberry pi as a dash unit within a car

+clone this environment to the RPi home directory

 # Create virtual environment using venv
 ```
 cd /home/flashcarpi/